[This post has since been updated as at 14 January 2020 to take into account the current law under the Companies Act 2016.]

 Under the Companies Act 1965, a creditor who is owed more than RM500 can send out a demand letter to the company to pay within 21 days.
 Colloquially, this is known as a ‘Section 218 Notice’ or a ‘218 Notice’ since the demand is issued pursuant to section 218 of the Companies Act 1965.

 Under the new Companies Act 2016, the threshold for the demand is as set out in the gazetted figure.
-This figure is set at RM10,000 in order for the statutory demand to be issued.
+This figure was originally set at RM10,000 in order for the statutory demand to be issued.
+As at 1 April 2021, the minimum threshold is now fixed at RM50,000.

 If the company fails to pay the amount demanded in this letter, there is a statutory presumption that the company is now insolvent.
 The creditor can now file the court papers, known as a winding up petition, to seek the Court Order for the winding up of the company.